-When we talk about China, it quickly becomes about the numbers, whether it’s GDP, population, how long China has been around or how many characters there are in the Chinese language.
+Typically whenever China is mentioned, it quickly becomes about the numbers, whether it’s GDP, population, how long China has been around or how many characters there are in the Chinese language.
 And let’s face it, these numbers are a big part of what makes China what it is.
-What we want to talk about however is how these numbers relate to YOU – if you’re someone who is thinking about studying in Asia, and considering whether China would be a good place to go.
+What we want to talk about in this post, however, is how these numbers relate to YOU – if you’re someone who is thinking about studying in Asia, and considering whether China would be a good place to go.

 1. Future-proof your career by understanding the world’s largest population